AkuaDankwaa/Location-Intelligence/README.md

 # Home-Location Analysis

-## A fully functional EXAMPLE of location inltelligence project using POSTGRESQL - POSTGIS
+## A fully functional EXAMPLE of location inltelligence project using POSTGRESQL - POSTGIS and Python (using Jupiter notebook)

 This project is mainly focused on finding a suitable home for our clients - Josh and Mary Garcia, who want to buy a home.
 As the real estate agent, my task is to find houses that meet their criteria.
 In my next appointment with them I have to present a list and produce a map.